How to Preserve Collagen: What Works and What’s a Waste

 If You Do Nothing Else, Do These

 Low-dose retinoids: Retinoids increase cell turnover and stimulate collagen production over time.
 This is a long-term strategy, not overnight magic.
+Most people see actual texture changes around the 8–12 week mark if they’re consistent and not overdoing it.

 Support the barrier first.
 Build second.